Vitamin B5

 B5: Why Is It Used In Anti-Aging?

-Pantothenic acid is a vitamin, aka vitamin B5.
+Pantothenic acid is a vitamin, also known as vitamin B5.
 In addition, It is widely present in both plants and animals, including meat, vegetables, cereal grains, legumes, eggs, and milk.

-Furthermore, Vitamin B5 is commercially available as D-pantothenic acid, as well as dexpanthenol and calcium pantothenate, chemicals made in the lab from D-pantothenic acid.
+Furthermore, Vitamin B5 is commercially available as D-pantothenic acid, and dexpanthenol and calcium pantothenate are chemicals made in the lab from D-pantothenic acid.

 Pantothenic Acid and B Vitamins in Vitamin B Complex Formulations